 Parent support has a very literal meaning at McGuffey.
 Tuition costs are kept relatively low partially because parents do some of the work we would pay others to do.
 In a sense, parents are paying themselves to do many of the tasks required in order to maintain a quality school environment.
 The primary purpose of the program and the deciding factor of whether a job qualifies for the program is that it accomplishes a task we would otherwise have to pay someone to do.
 By supporting the school in this manner, parents also directly impact their child’s experience and get to know a little bit more about the school.

 Families are responsible for a total of 30 hours per year; families whose children attend part-time have prorated hours.
-You can find links for the Family Work Hours Sign Up and a log of hours worked so far on the password-protected page Links to Sign Ups and Forms.

 If you have more specific questions, please email or call the office.

 What kind of work qualifies as Family Hours?

 There are many options for work that qualifies as Family Work Hours.
 Our students, staff, and families benefit from the variety of help offered by our diverse group of parents.
 Here are a few examples of activities that qualify as Family Work Hours, and some examples of activities that do not qualify.

 - Weeding garden beds, spreading playground mulch, and planting flowers

 - Doing a presentation for students that has been arranged beforehand with a staff member

 - Volunteering in the classroom on a regular basis or for special events